 - Preheat oven to 400°F.

-- Combine potatoes, oil, garlic, salt, and pepper in a large bowl and mix until evenly coated.
+- In a large bowl, combine potatoes, oil, garlic, salt, pepper, and thyme.
+Toss until evenly coated.

 - Spread onto a baking sheet flat side down and bake for 15 minutes.

 - Remove from the oven and sprinkle parmesan cheese on top, return to the oven and cook for another 10-15 minutes or until potatoes are golden brown in color.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.

 Follow us on Pinterest!